 • Educate all Workforce Services Division staff of central office and local office functions.
-Promote VEC and partner services, and educate business and local officials of workforce services. • Promote workforce and economic development collaboration to develop and identify job placement and job referral opportunities for job seekers and employers, respectively. • Establish system strategy for better resource utilization in provision of services to job seekers and employers. • Recruit, reta
+Promote VEC and partner services, and educate business and local officials of workforce services. • Promote workforce and economic development collaboration to develop and identify job placement and job referral opportunities for job seekers and employers, respectively. • Establish system strategy for better resource utilization in provision of services to job seekers and employers. • Recruit and retain a workforce that meets the demands of a dynamic economy.

-- Percentage rate of job seekers who enter employment after receiving services from the agency. - Develop a high performance and customer focused agency workforce.
+Percentage rate of job seekers who enter employment after receiving services from the agency.